June 28, 2021

 Perhaps the biggest reason to consider running an ABM campaign is what it means for your bottom line.
 The main goal of marketing is obviously to grow an account by increasing sales and revenue.
 Typically, revenue won is the metric marketers will use to track ABM.

-Compared with other marketing initiatives, ABM stands out.
+Compared with other marketing initiatives, account-based marketing stands out.
 A benchmark survey conducted in recent years by ITSMA and the ABM Leadership Alliance showed 87% of marketers indicated ABM outperformed other marketing investments.
 Another survey shows 77% of ABM users achieve 10% or more significant ROI.
 The ROI for ABM can also be felt internally for companies.
 After instituting ABM, businesses saw a 171% increase to their average contract value ($195,294 vs. $71,941).

 Account-based marketing campaigns for B2B companies are a sound approach to targeting key accounts likely to turn into opportunities.
 More and more B2B organizations are investing in this trend, which clearly has profound results.